 How Can I Profit From REITs?

 REITs deliver returns in two ways: through long-term capital growth and through consistent dividend payouts.
 Your typical REIT will pay out a dividend much higher than the average stock or even many bonds.
-In fact, as of late August 2019, the average REIT paid out a dividend yield of 3.9%.
-One of the top REITs, Simon Property Group, paid a yield of 4.49%.
-Simon Property Group also boasts a 15-year average annual total return of 9.83%, well above the S&P 500 return of 8.78%.
+In fact, as of August 2020, the average REIT paid out a dividend yield of about 7%.
+One of the top REITs, Simon Property Group, pays a yield of 7.84%.
+Bear in mind that in extraordinary circumstances, even REITs can sell off dramatically.
+In the midst of the coronavirus pandemic, for example, malls across the nation effectively shut down; this hit the earnings and share price of Simon Property Group and other REITS dramatically, thereby increasing their yield as well.

 5. Senior Loan Funds